Measuring Mathematical Problem Solving With the MATH Dataset: Datasets

 \textbf{Automatically Assessing Generated Answers.}\quad Due to design choices in MATH, we can assess the answers generated by a model \emph{automatically}, even though the space of model outputs is combinatorially large.
 Automatic assessment starts by determining the beginning and end of the answer.
 This is possible to do even if a model generates step-by-step solutions because the final answers in MATH are wrapped and delimited with the \verb|\boxed{}| command.
 We can consequently evaluate a model's output by parsing what is inside the \verb|\boxed{}| command and comparing that with the ground truth answer, while accounting for the equivalent ways of formatting a string described above.
 Together, the box delimiter and formatting rules provide a unique answer in a well-defined location, which allows us to test for equivalence and use accuracy as our primary metric.

-\textbf{Human-Level Performance.}\quad To estimate human-level performance, we randomly sampled $20$ problems from the MATH test set and gave them to humans.
+\textbf{Human-Level Performance.}\quad To provide a rough but informative comparison to human-level performance, we randomly sampled $20$ problems from the MATH test set and gave them to humans.
 We artificially require that the participants have 1 hour to work on the problems and must perform calculations by hand.
 All participants are university students.
 One participant who does not like mathematics got $8/20=40\%$ correct.
 A participant ambivalent toward mathematics got $13/20$.
 Two participants who like mathematics got $14/20$ and $15/20$.
 A participant who got a perfect score on the AMC 10 exam and attended USAMO several times got $18/20$.
 A three-time IMO gold medalist got $18/20=90\%$, though missed questions were exclusively due to small errors of arithmetic.
-Expert-level performance is theoretically $100\%$ given enough time, though even $40\%$ accuracy for a machine learning model would be impressive.
+Expert-level performance is theoretically $100\%$ given enough time.
+Even $40\%$ would accuracy for a machine learning model would be impressive but have ramifications for cheating on homework.